2018 Fredericton shooting: Investigation

-The West District detachment of the Royal Canadian Mounted Police Major Crimes Division (RCMP) and Fredericton Police conducted an investigation into the shooting.
+The West District detachment of the Royal Canadian Mounted Police Major Crimes Division and Fredericton Police conducted an investigation into the shooting.
 Reporters at the scene were asked to provide any pertinent information to investigators.
 In the immediate aftermath, police were quoted as saying they were "at the early stages of a very significant event," and a spokesperson for Minister of Public Safety and Emergency Preparedness Ralph Goodale stated that, as it was a "developing situation," it would be "premature to determine whether there are any national security implications."

 Fredericton Police also asked that any civilian witnesses make available whatever documentation they may have had of the incident in order to aid in the investigation.

 The gunman is said to have fired onto people from an elevated position using a long gun.

 A publication ban on the details of the shooting was lifted on August 17.

 Reactions

 Canadian Prime Minister Justin Trudeau and Minister of Public Safety and Emergency Preparedness Ralph Goodale tweeted messages of support.
 New Brunswick Premier Brian Gallant and Fredericton Mayor Mike O'Brien shared their condolences for the victims and their families.

 Police forces from across Canada also sent messages of solidarity and support on social media.
 Some residents of the area likened the incident to the 2014 Moncton shooting, and one said, "Immediately, I thought of Justin Bourque.
 Obviously, we have no way of knowing at this time what the situation is, but there seems to be the same level of worry and fear."